erikdubois/Ultimate-Linux-Mint-18-Mate/README.md

 Wait for the installation and reboot.

+<b>Tips regarding graphics experience of the end-user</b>

-Regarding graphics I should mention a specific program mate-tweak that was also installed if you ran the installation script.
+Regarding graphics I should mention a specific program <b>mate-tweak</b> that was also installed if you ran the installation script.

-There you can add the icons on your desktop but much more important is changing your windows manager
+There you can add the icons on your desktop but much more important is changing your <b>windows manager</b>!
+Which is actually a big deal.

-You can choose between 7 window manager but actually three big names
+You can choose between 7 window manager but actually between three big names and their options

 	- marco
 	- metacity